Synthetic cannabinoids: what do they mean for CBD?

 Where synthetic CBD differs is that it’s an emulation of an existing cannabinoid rather than an alteration.
 Furthermore, where legal highs were being produced with little regulation, most synthetic CBD production is occurring in accordance with health and safety practices.

 Avoiding potentially harmful synthetic cannabinoids is why we’re transparent about what our oils contain.
-You can view our batch reports here.
+You can view our CBD batch reports page.